Lee-H-S/api_task/README.md

 In order to start the project:

 - Clone this Git repo locally
-- Run the following command in command-line:
+- Run the following in command-line:

 ```
 docker-compose up
 ```

-- The APIs will then be available at on your docker hosts default IP on port 8000.
+- The app will then be available on your docker host's default IP on port 8000.

 #### Purpose